Detecting Majorana fermions in quasi-one-dimensional topological phases using nonlocal order parameters: Abstract

 \section{Abstract}

-Topological phases which host Majorana fermions cannot be identified via local order parameters.
-We give simple non-local order parameters to distinguish quasi-1D topological superconductors of spinless fermions, for any interacting model in the absence of time reversal symmetry.
-These string or brane-type order parameters are amenable to measurements via quantum gas microscopy in cold atom systems, which could serve as an alternative route towards Majorana fermion detection that involves bulk rather than edge degrees of freedom.
-We also discuss our attempts at accessing 2D topological superconductors via the quasi-1D limit of coupling N identical chains with $\mathbb{Z}_N$ translation symmetry.
-We classify the resulting symmetric topological phases and discuss general rules for constructing non-local order parameters that distinguish them.
-The phases include quasi-1D analogs of (i) the $p+ip$ topological superconductor, which can be distinguished up to the 2D Chern number mod 2, and (ii) the 2D weak topological superconductor.
-The non-local order parameters for some of these phases simply involve a product of the string order parameters for the individual chains.
-Finally, we sketch a physical picture of the topological phases as a condensate of Ising charged domain walls, which motivates the form of the non-local order parameter.
+Topological phases which host Majorana fermions can not be identified via local order parameters.
+We give simple nonlocal order parameters to distinguish quasi-one-dimensional (1D) topological superconductors of spinless fermions, for any interacting model in the absence of time reversal symmetry.
+These string or ``brane" order parameters are natural for measurements in cold atom systems using quantum gas microscopy.
+We propose them as a way to identify symmetry-protected topological phases of Majorana fermions in cold atom experiments via bulk rather than edge degrees of freedom.
+Subsequently, we study two-dimensional (2D) topological superconductors via the quasi-1D limit of coupling $N$ identical chains on the cylinder.
+We classify the symmetric, interacting topological phases protected by the additional $\mathbb{Z}_N$ translation symmetry.
+The phases include quasi-1D analogs of (i) the $p+ip$ chiral topological superconductor, which can be distinguished up to the 2D Chern number mod 2, and (ii) the 2D weak topological superconductor.
+We devise general rules for constructing nonlocal order parameters which distinguish the phases.
+These rules encode the signature of the fermionic topological phase in the symmetry properties of the terminating operators of the nonlocal string or brane.
+The nonlocal order parameters for some of these phases simply involve a product of the string order parameters for the individual chains.
+Finally, we give a physical picture of one of the topological phases as a condensate of certain defects, which motivates the form of the nonlocal order parameter and is reminiscent of higher dimensional constructions of topological phases.

-Quantum phases with emergent Majorana fermion excitations have received much attention in the past several years, \cite{AliceaRev} with recent experimental evidence suggesting they have been realized in solid-state systems. \cite{MourikExp} Majorana fermions are known to appear at the boundaries and topological defects of exotic 1D \cite{Kitaev} and 2D topological superconductors. \cite{ReadGreen,QiDIII} Cold atom realizations of such phases would serve as a new platform for studying and manipulating Majorana fermions.
+Quantum phases with emergent Majorana fermion excitations have received much attention in the past several years.\cite{AliceaRev,MourikExp, DengExp, DasExp, RokhinsonExp, ChurchillExp, FinckExp} Majorana fermions are known to appear at the boundaries and topological defects of exotic one-dimensional (1D) \cite{Kitaev} and two-dimensional (2D) topological superconductors. \cite{ReadGreen,QiDIII} Cold atom realizations of such phases would serve as a new platform for studying and manipulating Majorana fermions.